Inflating 2D Convolution Weights for Efficient Generation of 3D Medical Images

-The purpose of this paper is to address the important problem of generating reliable synthetic three-dimensional (3D) medical images.
-The lack of annotated 3D data and inefficient parameter setting hinder the effective training of the 3D medical generative models.
+The purpose of {our study was} to address the important problem of generating reliable synthetic 3D medical images.
+The lack of annotated 3D data and inefficient parameter settings hinder the effective training of 3D medical generative models.
 A novel GAN model (i.e., 3D Split\&Shuffle-GAN) is proposed to remedy these problems from two perspectives: training strategy and network architecture.
-For training strategy, we use the weight inflation technique to pre-train a 2D GAN model and inflate the 2D convolution weights as a favorable method for initializing a 3D GAN model.
-For network architecture, we devise parameter-efficient Channel Split\&Shuffle modules for the discriminator and generator of the GAN.
+For the training strategy, we {used} the weight inflation technique to pre-train a 2D GAN model and inflate the 2D convolution weights as a favorable method for initializing a 3D GAN model.
+For network architecture, we {devised} parameter-efficient Channel Split\&Shuffle modules for the discriminator and generator of the GAN.
 We conducted comprehensive experiments to determine the best weight inflation variant and network architecture design.
 The effectiveness of our method is verified on both the heart and brain datasets.
-Further exploration of network weight initialization strategies beyond inflation and design of new architectures will be undertaken in the future.
+Further exploration of network weight initialization strategies beyond inflation and the design of new architectures will be {completed} in the future.